 You need not wait for HIP to come your way to enjoy EASE.
-From 15 Mar 2013, EASE (Direct Application) is offered to HDB flats in all Towns.
+From 15 March 2013, EASE (Direct Application) is offered to HDB flats in all Towns.
 This offering will benefit those elderly who may wish to get the improvements earlier before HIP, or whose blocks do not qualify for HIP.
-For more information, please visit our webpage on EASE (Direct Application)
+For more information, please visit our webpage on EASE (Direct Application).

 The construction period for a typical precinct comprising 8 - 10 blocks will take about 1.5 - 2 years.
 Works in each flat will take 10 days or less, depending on the improvements chosen.

 HIP will proceed only if 75% or more of a block’s eligible Singapore citizen households have voted in favour of HIP at the poll.